Posted on Sun Apr 1, 2018 12:00 AM EDT by: Hairball

 There is one catch, the Wii U functionality will not be activated until it is announced at the next Nintendo Direct Mini that is scheduled for Wed Apr 4 at 5:00 pm ET.
 Unfortunately, setting the clock on the console ahead will not work.

 Perhaps this is a sign that the porting frenzy is coming to an end and Nintendo is shifting the focus to new Switch games for the rest of 2018.

 Check the date of this article....
 APRIL FOOLS!
 Of course there is no way to play Wii U games on the Switch, but it would be really nice if you could!

-Thanks for visiting SM128C, check out some of our other great non-April Fools content below!
-Tell us what you thought of this April Fools joke by going to our contact page.
+Thanks for visiting SM128C, check out some of our other great non-April Fools content!
+Be sure to tell us what you thought of this April Fools joke by commenting below as well.